 A series of letters written between two friends in 1921 conveys more than any book about why Italy is a very special place for cocktails.
 Cliff McGovern was a Scottish adventurer and entrepreneur who explored the American outback, financed new railways and built a magnificent manor in Montana.
 Camillo, an aristocrat of the Negroni dynasty, was his friend.
 They travelled the world together, but visits to Florence were the peak of their friendship: leisure, hunting, music and cocktails.

 There’s nothing cooler than handing down a surname in a drink: Camillo Negroni was a passionate drinker, and the Americano (Campari, Martini, soda water) wasn’t strong enough.
 When Fosco Scarselli, the legendary bartender of Caffè Casoni, added a third of gin, the Negroni cocktail was born.

 I always dreamt of having the same privilege, but the Niceday (a sour cherry Martini I invented some years ago) will never be as popular as Negroni.
-When I follow Camillo’s steps, I like to hang out at Caffè Giacosa, in Via della Spada, a turmoil of people.
-Late morning is the ideal moment to comment Florence’s latest news while young girls are chatting, having coffee and a cigarette.
+I like to follow Camillo’s steps, and hang out at Florence's Caffè Giacosa, in Via della Spada, in the late morning catching up on the latest news while young girls are chatting, having coffee and a cigarette.

-It all depends on season.
-Under the right circumstances, July is the perfect month for a Bellini; it needs a ripe white peach, whose perfume reminds me of a Nabokov sentence I won’t tell you about.
-Have it at six, on the terrace of Hotel Gritti Palace: if you've spent all day at the Biennale, there’s nothing more rewarding.
-Gazes and memories, the Grand Canal is just there, you can get three in a row and still be unsatisfied.
-That’s pure, heavenly joy.
+If there's a season for cocktails then summer is the perfect time for a Bellini.
+All this drink needs is a ripe white peach, whose perfume reminds me of a Nabokov sentence I won’t tell you about.
+Have it at six, on the terrace of Hotel Gritti Palace in Venice.
+If you've spent all day at the Biennale, there’s nothing more rewarding than sipping a Bellini overlooking the Grand Canal.
+Pure, heavenly joy.